 A state agency is required to prepare a post-implementation evaluation report to determine if the project met its planned objectives or other expectations, after completion of a major information resources project.
-The agency is required to provide the evaluation report to QAT (as well as the agency's executive director) (Texas Government Code, Sections 2054.306 and 2054.1182; Texas General Appropriations Act, Article IX, Section 9.02(c)(4), enacted by the 85th Legislature (2017)).
+The agency is required to provide the evaluation report to QAT (as well as the agency's executive director) (Texas Government Code, Sections 2054.306 and 2054.1182).

 A state agency is required to use the Post-Implementation Review of Business Outcomes Template, provided by DIR, in order to comply with the above requirements.
 The Post-Implementation Review of Business Outcomes Template will require state agencies to compare the results of a project with the agency's stated project goals and objectives.
-A state agency is required to submit the Post-Implementation Review of Business Outcomes within six months of project closure and again two years after closure.
+A state agency is required to submit the Post-Implementation Review of Business Outcomes within six months of project closure.

 After implementation of a major information resources project, QAT conducts project verification which consists of validation of closure and review of post-project results.
 QAT validates project closure based on analysis of various sources of information, with a specific focus on the planned project life cycle described in the Project Plan.
 QAT is authorized to request a state agency to provide proof of closure.
-For example, QAT is authorized to require a project demonstration to determine if the project is functioning as intended after a major information resources project has been completed (Texas General Appropriations Act, Section 9.02(j), enacted by the 85th Legislature (2017)).
+For example, QAT is authorized to require a project demonstration to determine if the project is functioning as intended after a major information resources project has been completed (Eighty-sixth Legislature, GAA, 2020-21 Biennium, Article IX, Section 9.02(i)).
 QAT determines the validity of the agency's interpretation of full project closure based on information provided.